eugeniogiusti/eugeniogiusti/README.md

 ### 🧑‍💻 About Me

-Web dev/System Engineer with 10+ years of experience in managing and deploying IT infrastructures, both on-premise and in the cloud.
+Web dev/System Engineer with 10+ years of experience in managing and deploying IT infrastructures, Applications, both on-premise and in the cloud.
 I work across Linux & Windows environments, with a focus on automation, security, and performance.
 Over time, I’ve expanded into building web-based tools that solve real problems and simplify workflows for professionals and businesses.